Dormly/.github/profile/README.md

 The Dining Hall Employee Website is a quick and easy way for dining hall employees to update menu items so students are aware of the food options available.

 ## About
-Dormly is created by Zack Dupree, Daniel Thornley, Duncan Carr, and Ryan Dodd at Bradley University.
+Dormly is created by Zack Dupree, Duncan Carr, and Ryan Dodd at Bradley University.
+More information can be found at dormlysoftware.com